 Home Exercise Program – Heart Attack

-Warm Up ExerciseStart your exercise session by performing your sitting and standing exercises at a comfortable pace in the specific order indicated on you exercise list.
+Warm-Up ExerciseStart your exercise session by performing your sitting and standing exercises at a comfortable pace in the specific order indicated on your exercise list.
 Begin with _______ repetitions of each exercise.
 Increase by ______ repetitions every _______ day/s until you reach a total of ______ repetitions for each exercise.

 Going Home After Open Heart Surgery or Heart Attack Activity Guidelines for th e First Few Weeks

 - Stair Climbing – If necessary for you to climb stairs, walk up and down 1-2 times a day.
 Don’t combine stairs with carrying a load such as groceries or laundry.
 Go one step at a time, slowly.

 - Driving – If your doctor agrees, you may resume driving short distances (20-25 miles/week) 7-8 weeks after going home.
 Avoid heavy traffic and bad weather conditions.
 Don’t attempt roadside repairs.